Matrix product state approximations to quantum states of low energy variance: Proof of Lemma

 where the second inequality uses that the initial average energy is $0$ and $\sum\limits_{E_j}|b_j|^2 = 1$, and $\mathcal{M}_{1(+)}$, $\mathcal{M}_{1(-)}$, $\mathcal{E}_1$, and $\mathcal{M}_2$ are defined as follows

 First we focus on simplifying the numerator of Eq. \eqref{eq:main_mean_eqn1}.
-We use what we term the \textit{segmentation method} (motivated from a similar procedure used in \cite{Hovhannisyan_2021}).
-To do this, divide the energy range $E_{\text{max}}\sim \mathcal{O}(N)$ into $R_1$ number of segments of width $\Lambda_1> 0$ each, so that
+We use what we term the \textit{segmentation method} (motivated from a similar procedure used in \cite{Hovhannisyan_2021}). \alv{As such, the initial steps of the proof mirror those of Appendix E in \cite{Hovhannisyan_2021}, although here the object we are estimating yields a variety of additional technical complications, due to the presence of the filter, and require more careful error estimates.} The start of the method is to divide the energy range $E_{\text{max}}\sim \mathcal{O}(N)$ into $R_1$ number of segments of width $\Lambda_1> 0$ each, so that

 Using Definition \ref{def:Improved_BE}, the coefficients $b_j$ can be approximated using a Gaussian integral

 Since by definition $\mathcal{M}_{1(-)}\le 0$, the terms in the numerator can be bounded as

 Let $\tilde{t} = \frac{t}{\sqrt{2}\sigma}, d\tilde{t} = \frac{dt}{\sqrt{2}\sigma}$, and $\tilde{\Lambda}_1 = \frac{\Lambda_1}{\sqrt{2}\sigma}$, then $\mathcal{M}_{1(+)}$ can be bounded as